INDEPENDENT STUDY & EARNED AUTONOMY

 Students taking subjects which have a significant amount of coursework may be required to attend lessons or to complete coursework in school during study leave.

 Each subject area will set homework for students which will introduce/consolidate taught content.
 The amount of homework will vary but should balance out across subjects over time although there will also be some variation as a result of individual aptitude for a given subject.
-Homework is typically set on ClassCharts and if deadlines are missed students are expected to complete the work set and may need to attend an after-school study period.
+Homework is typically set on ClassCharts and if deadlines are missed students are expected to complete the work set and may need to attend a study support on a Thursday.